-Our graph terminology is standard, see for instance \cite{Diestel12}.
-In this paper, we deal mostly with labelled complete relational structures, i.e. each relation of arity $k$ is $V^k$, and tuples are labelled by the elements of a partially ordered set, defined for example in \cite{stanley_enumerative_combinatorics}.
+Our graph terminology is standard, see for instance~\cite{Diestel12}.
+In this paper, we deal mostly with labelled complete relational structures, i.e., each relation of arity $k$ is $V^k$, and tuples are labelled by the elements of a partially ordered set~\cite{stanley_enumerative_combinatorics}.

-\begin{definition}[$(\symb{*},\sigma)$-structures] A \emph{signature} $\sigma$ is a set $\{\relation{R}_1,\ldots,\relation{R}_n\}$, each $\relation{R}_i$ has arity $k_i\in \mathbb{N},\ i\in [n]$.
+\begin{definition}[$(\symb{*},\sigma)$-structures] A \emph{signature} $\sigma$ is a set $\{\rel{R}_1,\ldots,\rel{R}_n\}$, each $\rel{R}_i$ has arity $k_i\in \mathbb{N},\ i\in [n]$.